 The Torah portion is read from Parshas Bamidar.
 This portion is always read prior to Shavuos.
 The mnemonic for this rule is "manu v'atzru".
 (This is a hint to the counting of the Jewish nation in the parshah-manu being related to the word minyan, counting; this reading is followed by Atzeres, the Torah name for Shavuos, which shares the root of the word atzru.)
 Originally, the last parshah read before Shavuos was to be Bechukosai, which includes words of rebuke.
 Shavuos is, in a sense, also one of the Rosh Hashanahs beginning of a new year, being the day on which fruit trees are judged-so Ezra Hasofer established this schedule so that "the end of the year should be the end of the curses."
 However, we add the following parshah, Bamidbar, immediately before Shavuos, so that there should be a reading without any rebuke as a break between the parshah with negative pronouncements and the Yom Tov of Shavuos.
 Av harachamim is not said.

 Omer Reminder: If you forgot to count the Omer last night, count it during the day without a blessing.
-If you only missed last night (but counted the first fortyfive days by night or day), you may resume counting tonight with a blessing.
+If you only missed last night (but counted the first fortyseven days by night or day), you may resume counting tonight with a blessing.
+Today we learn Sotah 48.
+32) See Hebrew for extensive footnotes on the subject.